MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/integrate-windows-update-for-business-windows-10.md

 - Clients that run Windows 10 Desktop Pro or Windows 10 Enterprise Edition version 1511 or later

-- [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb) is deployed and clients use Windows Update for Business to get Windows updates and upgrades.
+- [Windows Update client policies](/windows/deployment/update/waas-manage-updates-wufb) is deployed and clients use Windows Update for Business to get Windows updates and upgrades.

 ### To identify clients that use Windows Update client policies
 <a name="to-identify-clients-that-use-windows-update-for-business"></a>